Concept art: Materials

 Concept art has embraced the use of digital technology.
 Raster graphics editors for digital painting have become more easily available, as well as hardware such as graphics tablets, enabling more efficient working methods.
 Prior to this, any number of traditional mediums such as oil paints, acrylic paints, markers and pencils were used.
 Many modern paint packages are programmed to simulate the blending of color in the same way paint would blend on a canvas; proficiency with traditional media is often paramount to a concept artist's ability to use painting software.
 Popular programs for concept artists include Photoshop and Corel Painter.
-Others include Manga Studio, Procreate and ArtRage.
-Most concept artists have switched to digital media because of ease of editing and speed.
+Others include Clip Studio Paint (previously Manga Studio), Procreate and ArtRage.
+Most concept artists have switched to digital media because of the ease of editing and speed.
 A lot of concept work has tight deadlines where a highly polished piece is needed in a short amount of time.

 Themes and styles

 Concept artists are expected to draw many iterations of the same concept.
 Often, they may reference real-world objects.

 Concept art has always had to cover many subjects, being the primary medium in film poster design since the early days of Hollywood, but the two most widely covered areas are science fiction and fantasy.
 Since the recent rise of its use in video game production, concept art has expanded to cover genres from fantasy to realistic depending on the final product.

 Concept art ranges from stylized to photorealistic depending on the needs of the project.
 Artists working on a project often produce a large turnover in the early "blue sky" stage of production.
 This provides a broad range of interpretations, most being in the form of sketches, speed paints, and 3D overpaints.
 Later pieces, such as matte paintings, are produced as realistically as required.
 Concept artists will often have to adapt to the style of the studio they are hired for.
 The ability to produce multiple styles is valued in a concept artist.